seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part15-Recording-Payments.md

 Then try a partial payment on a different invoice (enter less than the full total) and confirm its status becomes "partially_paid" instead of "paid".

-Repeat both tests (full and partial payment) for a bill using the bill detail page's payment form, and confirm the journal entry has source_type equal to 'payment_made', debiting Accounts Payable and crediting Checking.
+Repeat both tests (full and partial payment) for a bill using the bill detail page's payment form, and confirm the journal entry has `source_type` equal to `'payment_made'`, debiting Accounts Payable and crediting Checking.

 ### 8. A sanity check across the whole ledger so far